 Spring Break is here and Summer is just around the corner!
-With outdoor fun on the horizon - and a HUGE pool party at this year's Retreat - we wanted to bring you information about swimming safety.
+With outdoor fun on the horizon - and a HUGE pool party at this year's Annual Retreat in Scottsdale, AZ- we wanted to bring you information about swimming safety.
 Our guest blogger, Angela Tollersons, tailored this article to families who have children with autism.

 Did you know that some people in our CCA community also have autism?
 That's why these tips are especially important to check out.
 We welcome these suggestions and hope you can incorporate them into your safe and fun summer plans.